Leukostasis: Signs and symptoms

+The most common symptom is fever, which is often linked with inflammation and possible infection.
+Less common symptoms include myocardial ischemia or right ventricular overload, increased acute kidney injury, priapism, acute limb ischemia and bowel infarction.

-When a patient has symptomatic leukocytosis, specifically caused by a form of leukemia, it is common to find leukostasis in all their organs.
-The majority of the time a patient dies from neurological complications (40% of patients die due to neurological conditions) as opposed to particular organ damage.
-The lungs alone account for approximately 30 percent of leukostasis fatalities.
-All other organs combined attribute to 30 percent of deaths, with the major outliers being neurological and respiratory failure equating to 70 percent of all death rates.
-Damage to the microvasculature of the body is the primary cause of death by leukostasis.
-Microvasculature damage to the lungs is only second to neurological damage because the body is already experiencing hypoxic conditions, which lead to lung tissue damage as the second leading cause of fatalities.
+In symptomatic leukocytosis caused by leukemia, it is common to find leukostasis in all their organs.
+The majority of the time, patients die from neurological complications (roughly 40%) instead of particular organ damage.
+The lungs alone account for approximately 30 percent of the deaths.
+All other organs combined attribute to 30 percent, with the major outliers being neurological and respiratory failure equating to 70 percent.
+Damage to the microvasculature of the body is the primary cause of death.
+Microvasculature damage to the lungs is second only to neurological damage because the body is already experiencing hypoxic conditions, which leads to lung tissue damage.

-Pulmonary signs - Dyspnea and hypoxia with or without diffuse interstitial or alveolar infiltrates on imaging studies.

-Neurological signs - visual changes, headaches, dizziness, tinnitus, gait instability, confusion, somnolence, coma.

-The most common symptom is the patient is usually febrile, which is often linked with inflammation and possible infection.

-Less common signs include: myocardial ischemia / right ventricular overload, increased acute kidney injury, priapism, acute limb ischemia and bowel infarction.

-Causes of asymptomatic/symptomatic hyperleukocytosis (leukostasis)
+Causes

 Hyperleukocytosis is very common in acutely ill patients.
-It occurs in response to a wide variety of conditions, including viral, bacterial, fungal, or parasitic infection, cancer, hemorrhage, and exposure to certain medications.
+It occurs in response to a wide variety of conditions, including viral, bacterial, fungal, or parasitic infections, cancers, hemorrhages, and exposure to certain medications.

-For lung diseases such as pneumonia and tuberculosis, white blood cell count is crucial for the diagnosis of the disease, as leukocytosis is usually present.
+For lung diseases such as pneumonia and tuberculosis, where leukocytosis is usually present, white blood cell count can aid diagnosis.

-Specific medications, including corticosteroids, lithium and beta-agonists can cause hyperleukocytosis.
+Specific medications, including corticosteroids, lithium and beta agonists can cause hyperleukocytosis.